XeroAPI/Xero-Java/README.md

 * RequestTokenPath: path for Request Token      *default it /oauth/RequestToken*
 * AuthenticateUrl: path for redirect to authorize      *default is /oauth/RequestToken*
 * AccessTokenPath: path for Access Token         *default is https://api.xero.com/oauth/Authorize*
+* KeyStorePath: Path to your cacerts is typically inside your $JAVA_HOME/jre/lib/security/cacerts
+* KeyStorePassword: your password

 ## TLS 1.0 deprecation
 As of June 30, 2018, Xero's API will remove support for TLS 1.0.